promplate/py-docs/docs/index.md

 #### Callbacks and output parsers are hard to bind

 In langchain, you can bind callback to a variety of event types.
-Promplate has a flexible callback system similarly, but you can bind simple callbacks through decorators like `#!py @node.pre_process`.
+Promplate has a flexible callback system similarly, but you can bind simple callbacks through decorators like the callback registration decorators on [`Node`][promplate.Node].

 ### Features